Why Adam Levine May Quit ‘The Voice’ After Season 12

 “Producers feel like it might be a domino effect,” a source recently claimed of the trio potentially quitting and leaving together, alleging that Adam could potentially follow Blake and Gwen out the door should they choose to leave The Voice this year.

-Rumors have been swirling for months that Season 12 of The Voice could be the last in Adam and Blake’s consecutive run on the coaching panel, as Radar Online also reported last year that Levine was supposedly considering quitting the show rather that appearing alongside Cyrus for another season amid claims Adam and Miley didn’t exactly get along during Season 11.
+Rumors have been swirling for months that Season 12 of The Voice could be the last in Adam and Blake’s consecutive run on the coaching panel.
+Radar Online also reported last year that Levine was supposedly considering quitting the show rather that appearing alongside Cyrus for another season amid claims Adam and Miley didn’t exactly get along during Season 11.

 “Adam does not really want to return if they bring Miley back,” an insider alleged to the site of Levine’s supposed frosty relationship with Cyrus back in November, as a The Voice source claimed at the time that Levine supposedly “really cannot stand Miley” and thought Cyrus was “the most obnoxious person ever” during their time together on the NBC show last year.